Medically reviewed by Drugs.com. Last updated on Dec 4, 2020.

-- Very bad and sometimes deadly lung problems have happened with this medicine (everolimus tablets).
-Call your doctor right away if you have lung or breathing problems like trouble breathing, shortness of breath, or a cough that is new or worse.
+- Some people have had lung problems with this medicine (everolimus tablets).
+Sometimes, this has been deadly.
+Call your doctor right away if you have signs of lung problems like shortness of breath or other trouble breathing, cough that is new or worse, or fever.

 - Avoid being near anyone who has had a recent live vaccine.
 There are many types of live vaccines.
 Ask your doctor or pharmacist if you are not sure.

 - If you are 65 or older, use this medicine (everolimus tablets) with care.
 You could have more side effects.

 - This medicine may affect fertility.
 Fertility problems may lead to not being able to get pregnant or father a child.

 - This medicine may cause harm to an unborn baby.
 A pregnancy test will be done before you start this medicine (everolimus tablets) to show that you are NOT pregnant.

 - Women must use birth control while taking this medicine (everolimus tablets) and for some time after the last dose.
 Ask your doctor how long to use birth control.
 If you get pregnant, call your doctor right away.